konveyor/go-konveyor-tests/README.md

 ## Configuration

-**Note:** Before running tests, ensure that the required configuration variables are set as environment variables
+> **_NOTE:_** Before running tests, ensure that the required configuration variables are set as environment variables

 ### Test-Specific Configuration